Go to

 Before you watch the interview, do be aware that this is designed to frighten the 'be-Jesus" out of patients asking for advice: if they should get a. tattoo.

-(like trying to dissuade a friend from traveling by plane because you might be killed in a plane crash).
+(exactly like trying to dissuade a friend from traveling by plane because she might be killed in a plane crash).

-Watch the video below to see how rare events are presented as normal. that need not influence constant attention.
-They are anecdotal presented as if common occurrences.
-Lies.
+Watch the video below to see how rare events are presented as normal and common.

 The interview is meant to create the impression that any or all are likely that they all must be considered happening when you sit for a tattoo.
 Nothing in the interview is true.